nbdc-datahub/hbcd-docs/docs/instruments/physhealth/ecpromis-sleep.md

 ## Instrument Details

-The **PROMIS Early Childhood Parent Report Sleep Problems** questionnaire is a measurement of Sleep Disturbance (trouble with sleep onset and maintenance) and Sleep-related Impairment (daytime function affected by poor sleep).
+The **ecPROMIS** (Early Childhood Patient-Reported Outcome Measurement Information System) is a set of primary caregiver report questionnaires that offer clinicians and researchers a brief, efficient, and precise way to evaluate young children’s well-being.
+The **ecPROMIS - Parent Report Sleep Problems (Short Form 8a)** questionnaire is a measurement of Sleep Disturbance (trouble with sleep onset and maintenance) and Sleep-related Impairment (daytime function affected by poor sleep).
 It is validated for ages 1-5.
 As a PROMIS measure, the instrument has published scoring guidelines.

 <div id="scoring" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa fa-calculator"></i></span>